-As the number of brands fighting for the attention of consumers grows, companies are always searching for branding that will tell their story.
+As the number of brands fighting for consumers’ attention grows, companies always search for branding that will tell their stories.

 Almost every business needs some amount of graphic design work.
 Print media is here to stay for the foreseeable future.

 To be a graphic designer, you need a laptop, apps (such as Adobe Photoshop, Canva, InDesign, and Illustrator), a bit of creativity, and the will to succeed.